robseb/LinuxVSCppFPGA/README.md

 # Author
 * **Robin Sebastian**

-rsyocto are projects, that I have fully developed on my own.
+rsyocto is a project, that I have fully developed on my own.
 No companies are involved in my projects.
 I’m recently graduated as a master in electrical engineering with the major embedded systems (M. Sc.).

 **[Github sponsoring is welcome.](https://github.com/sponsors/robseb)**